guangmingw/DOPlearning/README.md

 *G. Wang, H. Wang, Y. Liu, and W. Chen,* **Unsupervised Learning of Monocular Depth and Ego-Motion Using Multiple Masks**, in International Conference on Robotics and Automation, pp. 4724-4730, 2019.

-*G. Wang, C. Zhang, H. Wang, J. Wang, Y. Wang, and X. Wang,*  **Unsupervised Learning of Depth, Optical Flow and Pose with Occlusion from 3D Geometry**, accepted by IEEE Transactions on Intelligent Transportation Systems.
+*G. Wang, C. Zhang, H. Wang, J. Wang, Y. Wang, and X. Wang,*  **Unsupervised Learning of Depth, Optical Flow and Pose with Occlusion from 3D Geometry**, in IEEE Transactions on Intelligent Transportation Systems, doi: 10.1109/TITS.2020.3010418.